 High West Distillery & Saloon: Any whisky lovers out there?!
 The High West Distillery is calling your name!
 Head to the tasting room and/or go on a tour throughout the facility.

-Recommended (Not-to-Miss) Restaurants
+Recommended (Not-to-Miss) Restaurants in Park City

 While Park City has an endless amounts of restaurants, and is actually rumored to have more restaurants per capita than any other city, there are a few that really stood out to us on our recent visit.